Cybereason-Fan/Get-CybereasonCookie/README.md

 ![image](usage-Get-CybereasonCookie.png)

-❗ You must load this script as a "dot sourced" script (see the screenshot above!)
+❗ You must load this script as a "dot sourced" script (see the usage example below)
 ```
 . .\Get-CybereasonCookie.ps1
 ```